How stress, poor sleep, and too much sugar is messing with your bowel movements!

 Sleep resets the body and it undeniably helps with cleansing and calming, so that the nervous, hormonal and immune systems have a fighting chance.

 One way to improve your sleep is simply by wearing an eye mask.
 Like the castor oil pack placed on the liver, the eye mask stimulates the pituitary gland to produce melatonin naturally18.
 This is a supplement-free way to help your body sleep and it’s amazing how a simple strategy can help to improve the bodies’ ability to heal overnight.

 So there you have it.
-Those are the first three things that need to be done once you know you have irritable bowel syndrome.
+Those are the first three things that need to be done once you know you have been diagnosed with irritable bowel syndrome.
 Had I known about these at the beginning of my journey, I would have had a much easier time.
 My hope is that you take these and let them help you to make a difference in your life.
 Because you don’t need to suffer.
 You need to learn and do what will help you to get your best body balance.

 2 Paul Enck,1 Qasim Aziz,2 Giovanni Barbara,3 Adam D. Farmer,2 Shin Fukudo,4 Emeran A. Mayer,5 Beate Niesler,6 Eamonn M. M. Quigley,7 Mirjana Rajilić-Stojanović,8 Michael Schemann,9 Juliane Schwille-Kiuntke,1 Magnus Simren,10 Stephan Zipfel,1 and Robin C. Spiller11 Irritable bowel syndrome Nat Rev Dis Primers.
 Author manuscript; available in PMC 2016 Aug 26.Nat Rev Dis Primers.
 2016; 2: 16014.PMID: 27159638